jlivingood/IAB-GeoIP-Workshop/draft-IP-Geo-proposal.md

 The workshop will be by invitation only.
 Those wishing to attend should submit a 1 - 3 page position paper to address the above topics and questions.
 Position papers from those not planning to attend the workshop themselves are also encouraged.

-Please indicate your interest by submitting a research proposal by June 1, 2025 to ip-geo-workshop-pc@iab.org
+Please indicate your interest by submitting a research proposal by June 2, 2025 to ip-geo-workshop-pc@iab.org

-The Program Committee members are Jana Iyengar (IAB, Fastly), Warren Kumari (IAB, Google), Jason Livingood (IAB, Comcast), Tommy Pauly (IAB, Apple).
+The Program Committee members are Glenn Deen (SVTA, NBCUniversal), Jana Iyengar (IAB, Fastly), Warren Kumari (IAB, Google), Jason Livingood (IAB, Comcast), Tommy Pauly (IAB, Apple).

 Feel free to contact the program committee with any further questions: ip-geo-workshop-pc@iab.org.